-In the Amazon, Abuta is used as an anti-dote for poisonous snakebites; also for Diabetes, dropsy, gonorrhea, heart problems (irregular heart beat), jaundice, rheumatism, and as an aphrodisiac.
+In the Amazon region, Abuta is used as an anti-dote for poisonous snakebites; also for Diabetes, dropsy, gonorrhea, heart problems (irregular heart beat), jaundice, rheumatism, and as an aphrodisiac.

 All parts of this plant are used in folk medicine.

 The principal phytochemicals in this plant are oxo-aporphines, palmatine and isoquinolines.
-This plant has antispasmodic action.
+The plant has antispasmodic action.

 There are also Ayurvedic applications such as edema, cystitis, kidney inflammation and fever.